stripe/stripe-go/README.md

 Below are a few simple examples.
 For details on all the functionality in this library, see the [GoDoc](http://godoc.org/github.com/stripe/stripe) documentation.

-For more details about Stripe, see the [documentation](https://stripe.com/docs).
+For more details about Stripe, check out the [documentation](https://stripe.com/docs).

 ### Customers